W-profit Ltd understands that your privacy is important to you and that you care about how your

 with another service or business in many cases.

-Rights relating to automated decision-making and profiling.
-We do not use your personal data in
+- Rights relating to automated decision-making and profiling.
+We do not use your personal data

 please contact us using the details provided in Part 14.